1leyo/1leyo/README.md

-# Leo W. - 19 year old student based in Germany.
+- Leo W. - 19 year old student based in Germany.
+- studying computer science and design
+- currently working with Java and JavaScript
+- interested in web development and software engineering